-We just covered helping you identify “The Best Franchise Brand for…YOU” so why do we have another chapter on the topic?
-While the resources we outlined will help align a franchise to your needs, you’ll also want to know what others think of that franchise.
-If your ideal franchise is #999 on a list of the 1,000 most successful franchises, you might want to consider expanding your search.
-This chapter is for just that – we want you to know some of the best brands for overall success, lowest costs, veterans and more.
+While the resources we outlined in the previous chapter will help align a franchise to your needs, you’ll also want to know what others think of that franchise.
+If your ideal franchise is #999 on a list of the 1,000 most successful franchises, you might consider expanding your search.
+This chapter is for just that — we want you to know some of the best brands for overall success, lowest costs, veterans, and more.

 Determining the Best Franchise Brands For…

-As we covered last chapter, there are a lot of resources you can use to help narrow down which franchise brands are worth looking into for your particular goals, requirements and situation.
-Here is yet another resource: lists.
-Websites like Entrepreneur.com specialize in educating entrepreneurs on business topics, including a variety of franchise brands.
+As we covered last chapter, there are a lot of resources to help narrow down which franchise brands are right for your goals, requirements, and situation.

 All that said, Entrepreneur makes a very valid point: this list should not exclusively determine which franchise you choose to move forward with.
 As always, be sure to do your own research, as each individual situation is different.